schnebeck/ATtiny85-WhiteLight-Controller/ReadMe.md

 > Working with mains power is extremely dangerous and can result in serious injury, electric shock, or death.
 > - **Disconnect all connections to mains power** before starting any work on this project.
 > - This PCB does **not** provide galvanic isolation.
 Be aware that the low-voltage components connected to the circuit may be at mains potential.
-> - Only proceed if you have adequate knowledge of electrical safety and experience working with high-voltage systems.
+> - Only proceed if you have adequate knowledge of electrical safety and experience working with mains-voltage systems.
 > - Consider consulting a qualified electrician if in doubt.
 > **Proceed at your own risk.**